 All patients in our drug and alcohol addiction treatment program receive an individual recreation assessment as well as a healthy living and recreation plan prior to discharge.
 We strongly encourage our patients to keep up with the skills and activities they learned in program, as they are crucial to a healthy, sober existence.

 We understand that addiction recovery is not easy and our activity therapy programs balance the rigors of clinical treatment with recreational fun.
-Just a few of the activities in which patients are encouraged to participate include:
+Just a few of the activities in which patients may be able to participate include:

 - Anger Management

 Mike Risk, Brighton Center for Recovery’s Director of Activities Therapy

 Our recreational activities are designed to be enjoyable.
 However, they do more than that.
 They also teach critical skills needed for self care, a key element in addiction recovery.
 We feel that by participating in these activities while in drug treatment, patients learn to live a healthier and happier lifestyle and have a better chance for a successful recovery.

 To begin the admissions process at Brighton Center for Recovery, and to learn more about how recreational activities contribute to our substance abuse therapy programs, please click here.